Cannabis in Missouri: Recreational cannabis legalized (2022)

 On November 8, 2022, Missouri voters approved Amendment 3 by a 53–47 margin.
 Possession of cannabis for adults 21 and over became legal on December 8, 2022.
 The first licensed sales of recreational cannabis occurred on February 3, 2023.

-Municipal level
+Municipal level reforms

 Columbia (2004)

 In November 2004, a ballot measure to decriminalize cannabis in Columbia passed with 61% of the vote.
-The measure stipulated that possession of up to 35 grams was to be processed in municipal court as a non-criminal offense, punishable by a maximum fine of $250.
+The measure stipulated that possession of up to 35 grams (1¼ oz) was to be processed in municipal court as a non-criminal offense, punishable by a maximum fine of $250.
 Also passed with 69% of the vote was an initiative to allow the use of cannabis with a physician's approval.

 A year earlier, in April 2003, a ballot measure to decriminalize cannabis in the city failed with 42% of the vote.

 Springfield (2012)

 In August 2012, the city council of Springfield voted 6–3 to enact (rather than let go to ballot) a citizen-led petition to decriminalize small amounts of cannabis.
 It was then repealed one month later, however, in effect blocking the proposal (which had obtained the requisite number of signatures) from appearing on the ballot.
 Since city council did not have this explicit power, organizers of the petition denounced the council's actions which they deemed to be illegal.
 A lawsuit was filed in federal court, and in April 2015 the city settled with the petition originators in the amount of $225,000.